 This Mid-Semester Evaluation is completed halfway through the fall and spring semesters, and is completed and documented in Tevera.
-This is a joint assessment with the Agency Practicum Instructor and the student intern of the student's work and of the supervision process.
-This mid-semester assessment is to ensure the Agency Practicum Instructor and the student intern are working in tandem, that learning goals are being met, the Learning Agreement is being achieved, and it sets the stage for the end of semester evaluation.
+This is a joint assessment with the agency field instructor and the student intern of the student's work and of the supervision process.
+This mid-semester assessment is to ensure the agency field instructor and the student intern are working in tandem, that learning goals are being met, the Learning Agreement is being achieved, and it sets the stage for the end of semester evaluation.

-This is an important time to identify any problem areas, and it gives the Agency practicum Instructor and the student intern the opportunity to devise a plan of action to correct any problem areas.
-Even if direct intervention from the Practicum Faculty is not needed at this time, the Agency Practicum Instructor needs to alert the Practicum Faculty to any serious problems that have been discussed.
+This is an important time to identify any problem areas, and it gives the agency field instructor and the student intern the opportunity to devise a plan of action to correct any problem areas.
+Even if direct intervention from the field faculty is not needed at this time, the field instructor needs to alert the field faculty to any serious problems that have been discussed.
 At this time, areas of concern may be addressed in a Remediation Plan (Appendix H), designed to specify a plan for necessary improvement in competency areas.